teitiago/task-manager-poc/README.md

 ## Deployment

 The project has a Docker compose file that allows to create a development environment for both server and client.
 The a development environment can be used through the following make command.
+Note that there is a secret just to allow a lift of the dev environment.

 ```console
 $ make dev-env-up